 Machi Linconao was put in prison after two officials planted fake evidence in her house to frame her for this murder.
 Linconao, many believe, was probably being punished for what she was most known for: defending Mapuche land.
 After a hunger strike and political solidarity from across the country, she was set free and the state finally recognized that the “evidence” used to indict her was fake.

-Mapuche and Chilean activists created the Committee of Solidarity with Kurdistan, Chilean and Wallmapu Region to collectively challenge such criminalization of the people’s movements in Kurdistan and Chile.
+Chilean activists and some people from the Mapuche diaspora created the Committee of Solidarity with Kurdistan, Chilean and Wallmapu Region to collectively challenge such criminalization of the people’s movements in Kurdistan and Chile, and to disseminate information about the Kurdish political project.

 Lua Montiel, a member of this committee told Toward Freedom that they are working “to disseminate the Kurdish political project and the women’s freedom movement which is at the base of it.”
 Some of the activities the group organizes are courses of self-training for the members of the committee, and public workshops about Democratic Confederalism.